LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Operators.md

 ### Is running a Chainlink node profitable?

 In order to earn LINK for serving data, you'll need to seek out customer(s) who are willing to pay for your services.
-In this way, running a Chainlink node is similar to running a traditional business, in that it requires a certain level of marketing, promotion, and lead generation efforts.
+In this way, running a Chainlink node is similar to running a traditional business, and requires a certain level of marketing, promotion, and lead generation efforts.
 This differs markedly from other blockchain node infrastructure - such as an Ethereum validator node - where you can earn passive income without any business development initiatives.

 You'll also need to factor in the costs of running a reliable mainnet infrastructure, which you can [learn more about here](#how-much-does-it-cost-to-run-a-chainlink-node).